Motion graphics, visual effects and broadcast design

 Aggregation, with apologies to the Cinderella fairy tale, was the Fairy Godmother that turned regional television in Australia from an isolated area into a princess-like one in graphics and visuals.

-In addition, the glass slipper being fitted by the regional TV princess wearing a ball gown to marry the charming metro TV prince in Australia (both in graphics and visuals) was aggregation.
+In addition, with apologies to Cinderella, the glass slipper by the rural princess wearing a ball gown to marry the three charming national metro TV princes in Australia was aggregation.

 Using the aggregation process that was initiated in March 1989, with apologies to Cinderella, regional television in Australia has been transformed from a pumpkin into a carriage.